 The addshare method stores at 302 a specific shared Dot(s) or Snapshot(s).
-The server 153 takes the XML that was uploaded by the Home Dot application 200 for sharing and 15 returns the unique id of the share.
-The Home Dot application 200 puts the XML stream to be shared in the request body.
+The server 153 takes the XML that was uploaded by the Home Dot application 200 for sharing and 200 puts the XML stream to be shared in the request body.